senthilnathan-dev/DSA/README.md

 ## Purpose

-Hi there this is my first ever try to learn data structure on my own to create a awesome repository filled with useful programs
+The purpose of this repository is to learn Data Structures and Algorithms

+## Python Programming language

+All the data structures used here is written in `python` Programming language

+## Datastructures

 _Source to my learning pace is:_ ['GeeksforGeeks'][1]